Bike Touring in Ireland

 Tyres

-will go a long way toward making the trip comfortable.
-We really like
+tire will go a long way toward making the trip comfortable.

-are quite beefy and will handle the tiny little tracts you may want
+and will handle the tiny little tracks you may want to explore.

-to explore.
-Fit the fattest tire your frame has clearance for with
+Fit the fattest tire your frame has clearance for with fenders.

 Panniers